Graduate study in sociology focuses on the Doctor of Philosophy. Students are awarded the M.A. as they fulfill requirements for the Ph.D.

-Doctoral students take two area exams—one from list A, the other from list A or B. List A has five standing committees: crime, law, and deviance; family; political sociology; social psychology; and stratification.
+Doctoral students take two area exams—one from list A, the other from list A or B. List A has seven standing committees: social psychology, crime, law, stratification, organizations, gender, and political sociology.
 For the list B exam, a student may propose any area that is not covered under list A and for which there is adequate faculty support.

 For a detailed statement of graduate study regulations, contact the Department of Sociology.
 Prospective doctoral students should examine this document carefully.

 Teaching Assistantship Training

 All new graduate teaching assistants (TAs) are expected to attend a three-day orientation before classes begin.
 In addition, SOC:7010 Teaching Sociology is required for students who wish to teach their own courses.

 The Department of Sociology and the College of Law offer the combined Juris Doctor/Doctor of Philosophy.
 The program is highly individualized, allowing students to explore varied aspects of the relationship between law and society.
 Combined degree program Ph.D./J.D. students may count up to 12 s.h. of graduate credit toward both degrees, with approval from the Department of Sociology and the College of Law.

 Separate application to each degree program is required.
 Applicants must be admitted to both programs before they may be admitted to the combined degree program.
 For information about the J.D., see the Juris Doctor (College of Law) section of the Catalog.